General Topic – Common Questions: Q&A

 A. I am open to many different scenarios.
 For restaurants or bars, we will (of course) be shooting at your venue.
 If we are shooting a product, I can bring the mini-studio to you, or we can utilize my studio space or rent a space dedicated just for you.
 And for portraits, I am happy to come to your office or you are welcome to come to my studio.
 And for lifestyle photography, we can find a location or use something you have access to.

-A. Over the past 15 years I have worked with everyone from Advertising agencies who are directing all points of the shoot to working hands-on with your in-house marketing team to produce the entire shoot and assist with how to best utilize the assets.
+A. Over the past 16 years, I have worked with everyone from advertising agencies who are directing all points of the shoot to working hands-on with your in-house marketing team to produce the entire shoot and assist with how to best utilize the assets.
 I am comfortable with both of these scenarios and can adapt to what is needed.

 A. I normally will deliver you images in 4-5 business days or less.
-I utilize Dropbox to host the delivery of the images or videos and can export whatever size is needed ranging from social media formats to hi-resolution printable files.
+I utilize Dropbox to host the delivery of the images or videos and can export whatever size is needed, ranging from social media formats to hi-resolution printable files. **Other delivery methods can be used if preferred.

 A. Yes, with all of our services we have a licensing fee built into the Creative Fee.
 For a small digital usage request, you can expect it to be included in the cost of the project.
 However, for larger media usage there will be an additional line item in the estimate or invoice for this usage.
 Please let us know what rights you are looking for in your inquiry.